The real cost of expense ratios: How fees can add up over time

 Hedge funds and private equity

-• Example.
-Hedge funds often follow a '2 and 20' model (2% annual fee + 20% of profits), while private equity funds charge similar fees but may include additional costs for deal structures and profit-sharing.
+- Example.
+Hedge funds may follow a '2 and 20' model, meaning a 2% annual fee plus 20% of profits, while private equity fees can be similar, but structures vary widely and may include additional costs for deal structures and profit-sharing.

 Some funds temporarily waive a portion of their fees to attract investors.
 The gross expense ratio reflects total fees before waivers, while the net expense ratio shows what investors actually pay after discounts.
 Always check how long waivers last to assess long-term costs.